-Have you ever thought of doing a road trip for your family holiday?
-A road trip in California is a great way to have lots of family adventures and fun and see loads of new places.
+Have you ever considered a road trip for your family holiday?
+A road trip in California is a great way to have family adventures, explore loads of new places and have fun!.

-This travel guide will give you details of the itinerary for the perfect 3-week road trip.
+This travel guide will give you details of our itinerary for the perfect 3-week road trip.
 Discover where to go, how to get there and accommodation to use.
-This guide will give you all the information you need to plan your own road trip in California.
-It tells you top travel tips, the best things to see and do with kids and the highlights of our trip.
+We will share all the information you need to plan your own road trip in California.
+What’s more we’ll tell you top travel tips, the best things to see and do with kids and the highlights of our trip.

-Although we have called it our California road trip, we actually visited the states of Nevada and Arizona too!
+Although we have called it our California road trip, we also visited the states of Nevada and Arizona!

 Day 1: UK to Las Vegas, Nevada

-12.25 – We flew from London Heathrow to Las Vegas (10 hours) with British Airways and arrived in Las Vegas at 15:05 (8 hours’ time difference).
+12.25 – Firstly, we flew from London Heathrow to Las Vegas (10 hours) with British Airways.
+We arrived in Las Vegas at 15:05 (8 hours’ time difference).

 - Don’t forget your ESTA! – Use the official government site, rather than websites that will charge you